GETTING THERE FROM LONDON to BRIGHTON STATION

 c.
 London Bridge.

-Usual stops include Clapham Junction and East Croydon.
+Usual stops include Clapham Junction, East Croydon and Gatwick Airport.
 Trains are frequent, about 2 an hour from each station.
-A return ticket at peak time costs just under £30.
-For frequent travellers involved in a case lasting over 3 days a weekly travel card is the cheaper option and can include tube and bus travel in London within the price.
+A return ticket at peak time costs just under £40 For frequent travellers involved in a case lasting over 3 days a weekly travel card is the cheaper option and can include tube and bus travel in London within the price.
 2 single tickets will generally work out more expensive.

-The County Court Family centre, County Court, FPC/ Magistrates courts are all within yards of each other.
+The Family centre, County Court, Magistrates courts are all within yards of each other.

 Family Centre Address: 1 Edward St, Brighton and Hove, Brighton, East Sussex BN2 0JD, Phone:01273 811333, Hours: 9:00 am – 6:00 pm

-Areas covered Family law: The County Court for general civil matter sits around the corner Address:
+Areas covered Family law.
+The Court for general civil matters plus some family work sits around the corner:

 The Magistrates courts is a little further up Edward Street.
-The FPC can be accessed through the main Magistrates court but also has a side entrance around the corner.
+The Family court section can be accessed through the main Magistrates court entrance but also has a side entrance around the corner.

 GETTING THERE FROM BRIGHTON STATION